 Learning how to spot a fake social media profile is an essential digital safety skill.
 Fake profiles are everywhere.
 Scammers use them to steal money, run romance scams, spread misinformation, and harvest personal information.

 This guide walks you through the most common fake social media profile signs.
 It covers how to tell if a profile is fake on Instagram, Facebook, and TikTok.
 It gives you simple verification methods.
-And it helps you protect yourself before you engage, trust, or click anything, including how to scan a suspicious profile or photo with AuthentiLens.
+And it helps you protect yourself before you engage, trust, or click anything, including how to scan a suspicious profile or photo with AuthentiLens .

 Fake profiles are not just annoying.
 They are dangerous.

 Scammers create fake profiles for many reasons.
 They want to steal your money through romance scams or fake investments.
 They want to harvest your personal information for identity theft.
 They want to spread misinformation or manipulate public opinion.
 They want to impersonate someone you trust to trick you into sending money or clicking malicious links.
+The FBI warns that social-media-based fraud causes billions in losses each year, with fake profiles as a primary entry point.

 Some fake profiles are bots.
 Automated accounts that send spam or phishing links.
 Others are run by real people running sophisticated scams.